 completely new.
 It eliminates a complete reliance on the analog world and extends the business digitally.

-In this thought experiment, we reimagine Marriott as an adopter of digital transformation with a specific focus on their highly lucrative event business.
+In this thought experiment, we reimagine Marriott as an adopter of digital transformation products and services with a specific focus on their highly

-Although, there are many other areas for transformation, each with their own opportunities.
+lucrative event business.
+Although, there are many other business processes ripe for transformation, each with their own opportunities.

 Blurring physical and digital events: a three-step approach

-main event business), Marriott should merge physical and digital events, creating unique experiences.
-Clearly, this type of innovation doesn’t happen
+event business), Marriott should merge physical and digital events, creating unique experiences.
+Clearly, this type of innovation doesn’t happen overnight.

 Step one: Convenience through digitization